 (4.5) Future possibilities

-Renunciation is the voluntary act of relinquishing a citizenship and is different from denaturalization, where the loss of citizenship is forced by a state.
+Renunciation is the voluntary act of relinquishing a citizenship and is different from de-naturalization, where the loss of citizenship is forced by a state.
 The vast majority of people who renounce their citizenship do so in order to qualify for naturalization in a new country.
 The cost and procedure vary depending on the country and in almost every cases, renunciation is only approved if the person can prove that they are in the process of being naturalized in another country.
-In most countries the cost stand at around 100-300$ but in some it is substantially higher.
-The United States has the highest cost at 2350$.
+In most countries, the cost stand at around 100-300$ but in some it is substantially higher.
+The United States has the highest cost at 2350 USD.

 According to the United Nations, a stateless person is “a person who is not considered as a national by any State under the operation of its law”.
 In most cases, the statelessness is due to administrative obstacles resulting from war or major political changes (the dissolution of the USSR for example).
-In some cases though, the statelessness can be voluntary.
+In some cases, though, the statelessness can be voluntary.
 There has been several cases of individuals renouncing their citizenship for either political or financial reasons.
-Garry Davis, best known for founding the World Service Authority, is certainly the most famous case.
+Garry Davis, best known as the founder of the World Service Authority, is certainly the most famous case.

 1. Certain countries do not accept dual citizenship.
 As such, someone applying for naturalization may be required to renounce an existing citizenship before being granted the new one.
 In this situation, the person effectively becomes stateless until the new citizenship is granted.
 This is normally not a major issue but there have been cases of people being denied naturalization after renouncing their citizenship effectively leaving them stateless.
 In some countries, failure to declare information during an application for naturalization may be ground for the withdrawal of citizenship also leaving the person stateless.

-Surprisingly, the vast majority of countries do not allow multiple citizenships or only do so under special circumstances.
+Surprisingly, the vast majority of countries do not allow multiple citizenship or only do so under special circumstances.
 In some cases, it is possible to “fake” renunciation but in most cases, any existing citizenship has to be abandoned and proof has to be presented.